idris-Ak/soil-fullstack-webapp/README.md

 6. Start the SOIL frontend code by executing `npm start` in your terminal.
 7. To start the admin dashboard frontend code, go to the 'admin-app' folder by running `cd admin` and then cd `admin-app` in a new terminal.
 8. Start the admin dashboard frontend code by executing `npm start` in your terminal.
-9. To run the unit tests, navigate to the 'express' folder and run `npm test` in your terminal.
+9. To run the unit tests, navigate to the appropriate folder with the test files and run `npm test` in your terminal.

 ## Admin Dashboard
 1. **Users Blocking**
     - The Admin can block or unblock users and when users are blocked, an error message will show up if they try to login to the SOIL website.

 2. **Review Management**:
     - The Admin can flag reviews if deemed inappropriate.
 These reviews will be updated with the message, `[**** This review has been flagged by the admin due to inappropriate content ****]`.
 The latest three reviews are displayed in a separate box with the review text, number of stars and the date the review was created.
+If a review is deleted or flagged by the admin on the dashboard, it will take it out of the dashboard in real time.

 3.  **Graphical Metrics**:
     - **Average Number of Stars For Each Product**: A bar chart that displays the average number of stars for each product based on active reviews.
 This metric is useful for understanding user engagement and satisfaction with different products.